|

 - Ptolemaic System

-- Ancient geocentric cosmic schema, based in the belief that the planets, Sun, Moon and stars revolved around the earth.
+- Ancient geocentric cosmic schema, based in the common-sense belief that the planets, Sun, Moon and stars revolved around the earth.
 Formalised by Hellenic astrologer Ptolemy.

 - Ptolemy

 - Leading astronomer, astrologer and geographer of the Hellenic world, Claudius Ptolemæus, Ptolemy, was a Greek scholar living in Alexandria between 87 and 150 AD.
 He formalised the Ptolemaic geocentric system that dominated the Western worldview until after the development of the Copernican heliocentric system in the sixteenth century.
 His Almagest gave a mathematical basis to astronomy and the Tetrabiblos set out the principles of astrology.
-His Geography was also a massively influential work that, translated into Latin in the early 1400's and showing that the world was round, eventually led to the discovery of the Americas.
+His Geography was also a massively influential work which, translated into Latin in the early 1400's and showing that the world was round, eventually led to the discovery by Europeans of the Americas.

 - Pythagoras

 - Greek philosopher (ca.570 – ca.480 BCE) who first formalised the study of Number in the West.
-His work as a mathematician and geometer is renowned but he and his followers were primarily concerned with uncovering the inner, spiritual meaning of the underlying numerical structure of our lives.
+His work as a mathematician and geometer is renowned, but he and his followers were primarily concerned with uncovering the inner, spiritual meaning of the underlying numerical structure of our lives.
 This has deeply influenced architecture through the ideals of sacred geometry, but has also had a profound effect on music, art, science and religion.
 It lies at the basis of astrology, underpinning our understanding of the relationships between the planets, the signs and the aspects.

 |